 If you find OPM is it important that you report it.
 Please report any findings to TreeAlert.

 The Forestry Commission leads an annual programme of work to manage OPM, with the approach varying depending on what part of England an infested oak tree is in.
-In 2022 OPM the management programme involves the following areas:
+Currently the management programme involves the following areas:

 - Pest Free Area – this area is officially designated free from the pest and covers most of the country.
 In this area government funds an extensive programme of surveillance to monitor for OPM.
 Any outbreaks of OPM found in the wider environment within this area are managed by government with the objective of eradicating the outbreaks.